cluster2600/MACOS_HARDENING/README.md

 # Author

-This guide was created by Cluster2600 inspired by.
+This guide was created by Cluster2600 inspired by https://github.com/usnistgov/macos_security.